Testbed for fair data economy – ihan.fi

 The information sharing was tested using two data sources: the trade register and the company’s ownership registry as well as the company’s consent for sharing its information.
 The solution proved that once a company has consented to it, the sharing of standardised and machine-readable information is possible with modern technology.

 On the basis of the trial results, testing of a similar concept is being prepared together with Estonia, and its X-Road (known as a Data Exchange Layer in Finland and which offers a standardised method for transferring information between systems) will be used as the vehicle for the company information.
 The trial results will perform the same task in the Nordic Smart Government project together with Norway and Sweden.

 Sitra provided the fair data economy IHAN testbed for the project led by the Finnish Tax Administration, which was the first experiment to use the testbed.

-Digital Living is building the ihan.fi website together with Sitra.
-The components in the fair data economy testbed are jointly built by HiQ, Digital Living, Nixu and Vastuu Group.
+Digital Living built the ihan.fi website together with Sitra.
+The components in the fair data economy testbed were jointly built by HiQ, Digital Living, Nixu and Vastuu Group.

 In addition, several of the practical tools, such as the requirements documentation and the rulebook, were created as part of extensive co-operation with some of the leading experts in the field.

 The first version of IHAN testbed was released in June 2020.
 Since the IHAN project ended in 2021, development will continue as part of the Virtual Finland project of the Ministry of Foreign Affairs.